concrete5cojp/concrete5-pusher/README.md

 composer install
 ```

+2. Install the package from your dashboard

-Provide API key and other required information on Dashboard > System & Settings > Pusher Channels > API.
+3. Provide API key and other required information on Dashboard > System & Settings > Pusher Channels > API.

-Then you can use the library like below
+4. Then you can use the library like below

 ```
 $app = \Concrete\Core\Support\Facade\Application::getFacadeApplication();